nishanktarar/Tasks/README.md

 ---

 🌐 How to View My Work
-Each task folder (e.g., 01-Selectors-and-Properties) is a self-contained mini-project.
+Each task folder is a self-contained mini-project.

 1. View Locally:
 Clone this repository to your computer.